Top 10 Scenic Road Trips From Delhi You Must Take

 Agra, Uttar Pradesh

 Agra is located approximately 233 km away from Delhi via the Yamuna Expressway.
-It is a renowned city for the iconic Taj Mahal, a UNESCO World Heritage Site, and one of the World's Seven Wonders.
-Apart from the Taj Mahal, you can also explore the Agra Fort and Fatehpur Sikri and indulge in the local cuisine.
+Besides the iconic Taj Mahal, a UNESCO World Heritage Site, explore the Agra Fort and Fatehpur Sikri and indulge in the local cuisine.

 Jaipur, Rajasthan

-Jaipur, known as the Pink City, is approximately 281 km from Delhi via NH48.
-It is famous for its rich cultural heritage, stunning palaces, and vibrant markets.
-Some popular attractions to explore include Amer Fort, City Palace, Jantar Mantar and Hawa Mahal.
+"The Pink City" is approximately 281 km from Delhi via NH48.
+It is famous for its rich cultural heritage, stunning palaces and vibrant markets.
+Some popular attractions to explore include Amer Fort, the City Palace, Jantar Mantar and the Hawa Mahal.

 Rishikesh, Uttarakhand